Juanita Antido: Controversy

 Antido's performances were often controversial and deemed scandalous in the Philippines.
 In October 1924, Antido entered the Convent of the Good Shepherd in Manila for the purported reason that her father had neglected her education, but her confinement in the convent was actually at the behest of Manila's Archbishop Michael J. O'Doherty.
 Antido escaped after a few months.
-She ws recaptured and returned to the convent.
+She was recaptured and returned to the convent.

 Arrest and later release

 At that point, a writ of habeas corpus, was filed by Attorney Vicente Sotto on behalf of Albino Cruz in the Court of First Instance with Judge Carlos A. Imperial presiding.
 Cruz had claimed that he was Antido's husband and that her confinement in the convent had denied them their marital bliss.

 Eventually Judge Imperial ordered the release of Antido from the convent in early 1925.
 Upon release from the convent, theaters around Manila competed to contract her as a performer.
 She entered a contract with the Sine Lux theater with a salary of PHP500 per month, which was a substantial sum at the time.